aejsmith/kboot/documentation/guide/installation.md

     $ kboot-mkiso image.iso <dir>

-The directory should contain a configuration file in one of the default search locations.
+The directory should contain a configuration file at either `boot/kboot.cfg` or `kboot.cfg`.

 If no directory is specified then an image will still be created containing only the boot loader, which will error on boot due to the lack of a